jessegrosjean/SummarizedCollection/README.md

 ### <a name="status">Status</a>

 Good test coverage and benchmarks.
 No documentation or real world use.
-Plan to use for my own projects, would love any ideas or feedback you might have.
+Plan to use for my own projects.

+Unless you are already interested in b+trees you probably don't want to use this project.
+At the same time I think the foundation is good and can do things that aren't possible in Swift world without duplicating much of this effort.

+Would love any ideas or feedback.

 ### <a name="overview">Overview</a>